Skip to main content

 Professor Anwesha Sarkar

 Anwesha Sarkar (A.Sarkar@leeds.ac.uk) is Professor of Colloids and Surfaces at the University of Leeds, UK.
-Her international research trajectory spans from academic institutions to industries in India, New Zealand, Switzerland and United Kingdom.
+She is the Director of Research and Innovation for the School of Food Science and Nutrition and also the Project Leader for the National Alternative Protein Innovation Centre (NAPIC) and Founder of a University of Leeds spinout MicroLub Ltd. Her international research trajectory spans from academic institutions to industries in India, New Zealand, Switzerland and United Kingdom.

 Current Team Members